Kyler has extensive experience dealing with landlords via legal processes.

 These two are the only two types of leases that you should fight against, but it would be dishonest to say there isn't a third type; there is a third type of lease that you need to think twice about fighting but still need to read front to back.
 That third type is a lease written by an LLC in conjunction with a law firm.

 LLCs and law firms love to stamp their names on just about anything they can get their hands on, and this is because they take pride in their work.
-Unless your landlord is an absolute tyrant and slumlord, I advise you do not take on an LLC backed by a law firm.
+Unless your landlord is an absolute tyrant and slumlord, I advise you not to take on an LLC backed by a law firm.
 You will not only be nickel and dimed into oblivion, but they will always be several steps ahead of you.

 Nonetheless, in any situation, it pays to know your lease like the back of your hand because only you need to operate within the structure of that lease.
 The better you know your lease, the less likely it is your landlord has ammo against you, and the more likely it is you find physical evidence that your landlord is breaking that lease and infringing upon your rights as a tenant.